by Ashley Black

 Power and precision to the movements of the limbs.

-Through the pelvis, DFL has intimate relationship at the hip joint and relates the pulse of breathing and the rhythm of walking to each other.
+Through the pelvis, the DFL has an intimate relationship at the hip joint and relates the pulse of breathing and the rhythm of walking to each other.

 – lifting the inner arch